a-rich/DJ-Tools/docs/tutorials/getting_started/usage.md

 DJ Tools is a command-line interface (CLI) tool so it must be run from the command-line!
 The command `djtools` should be available to you from any directory, however, Windows users may need to add their Python installation to their [PATH environment variable](https://www.wikihow.com/Change-the-PATH-Environment-Variable-on-Windows) depending on how they installed Python.

 Upon a fresh installation, running `djtools` without any options should do nothing.
-All of the configuration options will take on the default values defined in the [configuration objects](configuration.md) which are the same values present in the pre-packaged [config.yaml](https://github.com/a-rich/DJ-Tools/blob/main/djtools/configs/config.yaml).
+All of the configuration options will take on the default values defined in the [configuration objects](configuration.md) which are the same values present in the pre-packaged [YAML](https://en.wikipedia.org/wiki/YAML) file, [config.yaml](https://github.com/a-rich/DJ-Tools/blob/main/djtools/configs/config.yaml).

 Any of these options can be overridden from the CLI by providing the equivalent lowercase and dash-delimited option.
-For example, activating the `collection_playlists` function, overriding whatever may be set for `COLLECTION_PLAYLISTS` in `config.yaml`, can be done by running `djtools --collection-playlists`.
+For example, to activate the `collection_playlists` function, overriding whatever may be set for `COLLECTION_PLAYLISTS` in `config.yaml` can be done by running `djtools --collection-playlists`.
 The same options in `config.yaml` are UPPERCASE and underscore-delimited.
 For example, configuring the `collection_playlists` function to run every time you call `djtools` can be done by setting `COLLECTION_PLAYLISTS: true`.

 Many of the configuration options are set only when first installing DJ Tools.
 Below are some example options that fit this category: